billybimbob/CS100-Checkers/README.md

 1. After unzipping the files to a location, change the directory to that unzipped location
 2. Enter to commands below to compile/run
+    * The program location is one of locatiosn listed above in the **Program Locations** section
+    * The exact program arguements are specified in the programs, or can be shown by adding the `-h` argument

 ### Compile Command